National Dance Institute program aims to empower, motivate kids

 "Even when you're an alum, you want to come back, you want to continue working here," student Clara Pallordet said.
 "It's just such a special opportunity, and it enlightens you so much, you want to continue with it."

-CLICK HERE for more in the National Dance Institude and information on the programs and classes.
+CLICK HERE for more on the National Dance Institute and information on the programs and classes.

 ----------